apple/ccs-calendarserver/doc/Admin/ExtendedLogItems.rst

   ``i``

-    the port number of the server instance emitting the log
+    the index number of the server instance emitting the log; corresponds to the slave number shown in process title.

   ``t``